QuazzyWazzy/bluebirdframes/README.md

 ## More starter projects

-For more bot starter projects on Glitch, check out the official [Botwiki page on Glitch](https://glitch.com/botwiki).
+For more bot starter projects on Glitch, check out [Botwiki on Glitch](https://glitch.com/botwiki).

 ## Support Botwiki/Botmakers